Free Resource

 Cover Letter Tips

-• Open with a relevant hook (recent project, impact, or referral).
+• Open with a relevant hook like a result, referral, or role-specific connection.

-• Mirror language from the job description naturally (skills, tools, outcomes).
+• Mirror language from the job description naturally where it makes sense.

-• Use 1–2 short body paragraphs with quantified examples.
+• Use 1–2 short body paragraphs with quantified examples when possible.

-• Match formatting to your resume for a consistent “brand.”
+• Match your formatting to your resume for a consistent professional brand.

 Want a cover letter review?

-We’ll tailor your letter to the job, add metrics, and align it with your resume.
+We can help tailor your cover letter to the job, strengthen the messaging, add stronger achievement language, and align it with your resume.
+Get your free consultation here.